sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_principles.md

 ### Pull request review exceptions

 Certain workflows leverage PRs that deploy already-tested changes or boilerplate work.
 For these PRs a review may not be required.
-This can be indicated by creating a section within your test plan indicating `No review required`, like so:
+This can be indicated by creating a section within your test plan indicating `No review required:`, like so:

 ```md
 ## Test plan